Intl Organizations, Countries Call For End Of Violence In Sudan - UrduPoint

 On Thursday, the RSF reportedly carried out sudden redeployment of its forces near the airport in the northern city of Merowe.
 The Sudanese army issued a statement saying the redeployment was illegal and not coordinated with the command.

-Clashes broke out earlier in the day.
+Clashes broke out earlier on Friday.
 The RSF claimed control of the presidential palace in Khartoum and the airports in Khartoum and Merowe.
 The national army denied the Presidential Palace's takeover and said it was bombing RSF bases near Khartoum.